 It’s always wise to research any state or local regulations that may impact freelancers where you live.
 If, for instance, you live in New York and you talk to a freelancing friend in Idaho, you have to be careful before you assume that the way they operate their business will hold up in your own state.

 The recent legislation passed in California is an excellent example of this state-by-state consideration.
-The new laws severely restrict the ability for many freelancers to maintain their businesses, and while adjustments are being made, any freelancer in the Golden State must stay abreast of their own local regulations as they operate.
+The new laws severely restrict the ability of many freelancers to maintain their businesses, and while adjustments are being made, any freelancer in the Golden State must stay abreast of their own local regulations as they operate.

 As a freelancer, you’re on your own.
 That may sound scary, but really all it means is that you have to fend for yourself with a bunch of mundane yet important tasks.